regits2501/xwiz-server/README.md

 You get `res.data` from `OAuth(args)` call.
 There is no redirection.
-Redirection happen only first time, when you do not yet have an access token.
+Redirection happens only first time, when you do not yet have an access token.